 H.R.
-1 now heads to the Senate for the second time, where then-Majority Leader McConnell previously blocked it in 2019.
+1 now heads to the Senate for the second time, where then-Senate Majority Leader Mitch McConnell (D-Ky.) previously blocked it in 2019.